pmachata/dwgrep/doc/tutorial.rst

 	<Dwarf "./tests/nontrivial-types.o">

 But the actual output is still not very nice.
-Ideally we'd mention names and source code corrdinates instead of Dwarf offsets and tag names.
+Ideally we'd mention names and source code coordinates instead of Dwarf offsets and tag names.
 But with splicing, that's actually quite easy to achieve::

 	$ dwgrep ./tests/nontrivial-types.o -f /dev/stdin <<"EOF"